madvadi/madvadi.github.io/README.md

 ![SA Fine Velocity Residuals](plots/SA/fine/ResidualsOfVelocity.png)

-*Figure 13: Convergence history of velocity residuals for the SA model on the fine mesh.*
+*Figure 6: Convergence history of velocity residuals for the SA model on the fine mesh.*

 ![SA Fine Pressure Residuals](plots/SA/fine/ResidualsOfPressure.png)

-*Figure 14: Convergence history of pressure residuals for the SA model on the fine mesh.*
+*Figure 7: Convergence history of pressure residuals for the SA model on the fine mesh.*

-In figures 13 and 14, it is seen that the residuals have dropped to 1e-10 for Ux, 1e-08 for Uy, and 1e-07 for pressure which has averaged out, hence this meets the critica for convergence for the fine mesh.
+In Figures 6 and 7, it is seen that the residuals have dropped to 1e-10 for Ux, 1e-08 for Uy, and 1e-07 for pressure which has averaged out, hence this meets the critica for convergence for the fine mesh.
 However has the order of maginitude did not flateline, it is important to show the actually values staying considtance over the iterations.
-Hence, figures 15-17 shows the final values that each of the probes converged on by the end of the simulation plotted against the amount of cells used in the simulation.
+Hence, Figures 8-10 shows the final values that each of the probes converged on by the end of the simulation plotted against the amount of cells used in the simulation.
 For all 3 variables, no sigificate change was found as the mesh was refined.

 ![SA Fine Pressure Residuals](plots/SA/AllLevelsVelocityProbes.png)

-*Figure 15: Velocity Probes.*
+*Figure 8: Velocity Probes.*

 ![SA Fine Pressure Residuals](plots/SA/AllLevelsPressureProbes.png)

-*Figure 16: Pressure Probes.*
+*Figure 9: Pressure Probes.*

 ![SA Fine Pressure Residuals](plots/SA/AllLevelsTemperatureProbes.png)

-*Figure 17: Temperature Probes.*
+*Figure 10: Temperature Probes.*

-To understand the contribution of viscosity to the drag, the skin coefficient profile is calcualted across the plate, as seen in Figure 18, and in Table 3, at several key points on the plate, using $$Re_{\theta}$$ at that point, the relative and GCI error is calcualted and found to have convergenced at those points, i.e. the GCI and relative error decreases as the meshes is refined.
+To understand the contribution of viscosity to the drag, the skin coefficient profile is calcualted across the plate, as seen in Figure 11, and in Table 2, at several key points on the plate, using $$Re_{\theta}$$ at that point, the relative and GCI error is calcualted and found to have convergenced at those points, i.e. the GCI and relative error decreases as the meshes is refined.

 ![SA Skin Friction Coefficient](plots/SA/SkinCoefficient.png)

-*Figure 18: Local skin friction coefficient distribution along the surface calculated with the SA model.*
+*Figure 11: Local skin friction coefficient distribution along the surface calculated with the SA model.*

 | $$Re_{\theta}$$ | Base Mesh | x1.5 Mesh | x2 Mesh | Base → x1.5 (%) | x1.5 → x2 (%) |  $$GCI_{medium}$$ (%)  | $$GCI_{fine}$$ (%) |
 | ----------- | --------- | --------- | ------- | --------------- | ------------- | --------------- | ------------- |